Dark matter and low scale leptogenesis in a flavor symmetric neutrino two Higgs doublet model($\nu$2HDM): Flavor symmetric neutrino two higgs doublet model( 2HDM)

-In spite of being the most successful theory of particle physics , Standard model(SM) fails to explain quite a few experimental and theoritical phenomena such as smallness of neutrino mass, Dark matter(DM), Baryon asymmetry of the universe(BAU) etc. In SM neutrino remains massless, although it can accquire a small Majorana mass through dimension five operator\cite{Weinberg1,Ma11}. where $\Lambda$ is the effective large mass scale and H is usual Higss doublet.
+In spite of being the most successful theory of particle physics, Standard model(SM) fails to explain quite a few experimental and theoritical phenomena such as smallness of neutrino mass, dark matter(DM), baryon asymmetry of the Universe(BAU), etc. In the SM, neutrino remains massless, although it can accquire a small Majorana mass through dimension five operator\cite{Weinberg1,Ma11}. where $\Lambda$ is the effective large mass scale and H is usual Higss doublet.
 This operator can be commonly realized in the framework of canonical seesaw\cite{Mohapatra}, where SM is extended with three right handed neutrino($N_{i}$) such that-

-where $m_{D}=fv$ is the Dirac neutrino mass considering vaccum expection value(vev) of Higgs to be $<H^{0}>=v$ and $m_{N}=\Lambda f$.
-Such kind of mechanisms doest have a direct test in the experiment beacuse of the large mass scale of $m_{N}$.
+where $m_{D}=fv$ is the Dirac neutrino mass considering vaccum expection value(vev) of Higgs to be $<\Phi^{0}>=v'$ and $m_{N}=\Lambda f$.
+Such kind of mechanisms does not have a direct test in the experiment beacuse of the large mass scale of $m_{N}$.

-$\rm\nu2HDM$ is one such framework where Eq\eqref{e} can be realised naturally with mass of the right handed neutrino to be in experimental reach (order of 1 TeV) by extending the SM with three right handed neutrino and a scalar doublet having a very small vaccum expectation value (vev)\cite{nu2HDM}.
+$\rm\nu2HDM$ is one such framework where Eq\eqref{e} can be realised naturally with mass of the right handed neutrino to be in experimental reach (order of 1 TeV) by extending the SM with three right handed neutrino and a scalar doublet($\phi$) having a very small vaccum expectation value (vev)\cite{nu2HDM}.
+We have to introduce a $U(1)_{L}$ global symmetry under which $L_{\Phi}=0$, $L_{\phi}=-1$ and $L_{N}=0$, so that it forbids type-I seesaw interaction term $\bar{l_{L}}\tilde{\Phi}N$.
+Thus, the additional scalar doublet $\phi$ couples with right handed neutrino and SM Higgs will couple with quarks and charged lepton.
 In this model the smallness of Dirac neutrino mass is achieved through this additional scalar doublet.
-Particle content of the $\rm\nu2HDM$ with charge assignment under $SU(3)_{C} \otimes SU(2)_{L} \otimes U(1)_{Y}$ are given below-
+To accomodate dark matter candidate in this model, we introduce a dark sector to the generic $\nu$2HDM(discussed above).This newly added dark sector includes a singlet scalar $\eta$ and a Dirac singlet fermion $\xi$\cite{lowscale,FIMP} which are charged under $Z_{2}$ symmetry.
+Considering $m_{\xi}< m_{\eta}$, we can say that $\xi$ serves as a probable DM candidate.
+Particle content of the minimal $\rm\nu2HDM$ with charge assignment under $SU(3)_{C} \otimes SU(2)_{L} \otimes U(1)_{Y}$ are given below-